AmalfiZodiaco/Jump2DSystemUnity/README.md

 The scripts you need to adjust the jump (in their inspectors) are "PlayerManager" (in the gameObject "Player") and "ForceManagerSystem" (in the GameObject "LevelManager").

 Enjoy.

+P.S: the project uses the Unity 2018.3 version.